GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

   svn export https://github.com/GoogleCloudPlatform/community/trunk/tutorials/use-cloud-pubsub-cloud-storage-app-engine/shared-photo-album-app
   ```

 Note that if you choose this option, you still need to make a `lib` directory and run the `install` command.
 These tasks are outlined in steps one and three of the **Libraries and `app.yaml`** section.
-In addition to these tasks, some constants in the `main.py` file still need to be changed to suit your GCS bucket names.
+In addition to these tasks, some constants in the `main.py` file still need to be changed to suit your Cloud Storage bucket names.
 Look for the constants THUMBNAIL_BUCKET, PHOTO_BUCKET, NUM_NOTIFICATIONS_TO_DISPLAY, and MAX_LABELS immediately after the imports at the top of the file.

 The rest of this tutorial assumes that you did not copy the default code, and are building the application from scratch.